Elephanta Caves: History

 After the caves' completion in the 6th century, Elephanta became popular regionally as Gharapuri (village of caves).
 The name is still used in the local Marathi language.
 It became a part of the Gujarat Sultanate rulers, who ceded it to the Portuguese merchants in 1534.
 The Portuguese named the island "Elephanta Island" for the huge rock-cut stone statue of an elephant, the spot they used for docking their boats and as a landmark to distinguish it from other islands near Mumbai.
-The elephant statue was damaged in attempts to relocate it to England, was moved to the Victoria Gardens in 1864, was reassembled in 1914 by Cadell and Hewett, and now sits in the Jijamata Udyaan in Mumbai.
+The elephant statue was harmed in attempts to relocate it to England, was moved to the Victoria Gardens in 1864, was reassembled in 1914 by Cadell and Hewett, and now sits in the Jijamata Udyaan in Mumbai.

 Scholars are divided on who most defaced and damaged the Elephanta Caves.
 According to Macneil, the monuments and caves were already desecrated during the Sultanate rule, basing his findings on the Persian inscription on a door the leads to the grand cave.
 In contrast, others such as Ovington and Pyke, link the greater damage to be from the Christian Portuguese soldiers and their texts which state they used the caves and statues as a firing range and for target practice.

-Macneil concurs that Elephanta Caves were defaced and damaged during the colonial period, but assigns the responsibility not to the soldiers but to the Portuguese authorities.
+Macneil concurs that Elephanta Caves were defaced and damaged during the colonial period but assigns the responsibility not to the soldiers but to the Portuguese authorities.
 The colonial era British publications state they were "defaced by the zeal of Mahommedans and Portuguese".

 The Portuguese ceded the island in 1661 to the colonial British, but by then the Caves had seen considerable damage.
 The Portuguese had also removed and then lost an inscription stone from the caves.
 During the British rule, many Europeans visited the caves during their visit to Bombay, then published their impressions and memoirs.
-Some criticized it as having "nothing of beauty or art", while some called it "enormous artwork, of extraordinary genius".
+Some criticised it as having "nothing of beauty or art", while some called it "enormous artwork, of extraordinary genius".

-The British relied on the port city of Bombay (now Mumbai), which led to it becoming a major urban centre and the migration of Hindus looking for economic opportunities.
-The Elephanta caves re-emerged as a centre of Hindu worship, and according to British administration records, the government charged the pilgrims a temple tax at least since 1872.
+The British relied on the port city of Bombay (now Mumbai), which led to it becoming a major urban center and the migration of Hindus looking for economic opportunities.
+The Elephanta caves re-emerged as a center of Hindu worship, and according to British administration records, the government charged the pilgrims a temple tax at least since 1872.

 In 1903, the Hindus petitioned the government to waive this fee, which the British agreed to on three Shiva festival days if Hindus agreed.
 The Elephants Caves were, otherwise, left in its ruinous condition.

 In the late 1970s, the Government of India restored the main cave in its attempt to make it a tourist and heritage site.
 The caves were designated a UNESCO World Heritage Site in 1987 as per the cultural criteria of UNESCO: the caves "represent a masterpiece of human creative genius" and "bear a unique or at least exceptional testimony to a cultural tradition or to a civilisation which is living or which has disappeared."